Greene Public Library

 The Greene Poets Society

 Our talented poets meet each month to share their poetry and provide support.
 Former teacher, Laurie Murphy guides our group and provides a writing prompt each month.
+Bring your lunch for this noon meeting.
 Registration is closed at this time.

 Cribbage Night